storesafe/cordova-plugin-sqlite-evplus-ext-common-free/SQLitePlugin.coffee.md

     SQLitePluginTransaction::run = ->
       # persist for handlerFor callbacks:
       txFailure = null

       # sql statements from queue:
+      batchExecutesLength = @executesLength
+      flatBatchExecutes = @flatExecutesList
-      batchExecutes = @executes
+      batchExecuteCallbacks = @executeCallbacks

-      # NOTE: If this is zero it will not work.
-Workaround is applied in the constructor.
+      # XXX NOTE: If this length is zero it will not work.
+      # Workaround is applied in the constructor.
       # FUTURE TBD: It would be better to fix the problem here.

-      waiting = batchExecutes.length
+      waiting = batchExecutesLength
+      @executesLength = 0
+      @flatExecutesList = []
-      @executes = []
+      @executeCallbacks = []

       # my tx object (this)
       tx = @

+      # FUTURE TBD factor this out in favor of a more elegant solution?
       handlerFor = (index, didSucceed) ->
         (response) ->
           if !txFailure
             try
               if didSucceed
-                tx.handleStatementSuccess batchExecutes[index].success, response
+                tx.handleStatementSuccess batchExecuteCallbacks[index].success, response
               else
-                tx.handleStatementFailure batchExecutes[index].error, newSQLError(response)
+                tx.handleStatementFailure batchExecuteCallbacks[index].error, newSQLError(response)
             catch err
               # NOTE: txFailure is expected to be null at this point.
               txFailure = newSQLError(err)

           if --waiting == 0
             if txFailure
+              tx.executesLength = 0
+              tx.flatExecutesList = []
-              tx.executes = []
+              tx.executeCallbacks = []

               tx.$abort txFailure
-            else if tx.executes.length > 0
+            else if tx.executesLength > 0
               # new requests have been issued by the callback
               # handlers, so run another batch.
               tx.run()